makerdao/mips/MIP40/mip40.md

 Maker Governance can explicitly turn a budget implementation off.

-Budget Implementations create a scheduled rate of funds taken from the Protocol and given directly to the Core Unit's Facilitators.
+Budget Implementations create a scheduled rate or transfer of funds taken from the Protocol and given directly to the Core Unit's Facilitators.

 Advanced Budget Implementations can be used for more innovative cases, such as incentive payments or unpredictable expenses.
 They can be implemented in various ways, such as relying on multi-sig access or dependent on system variables such as Protocol auctions, Dai supply or Stability Fees.